mayankdutta/programming_basics/Prototype Model.md

 #### Evolutionary

 ##### Model
-- requirements prioritized & code is developed for stable requirement, with an eye on quality.
+- requirements prioritised & code is developed for stable requirement, with an eye on quality.
 - software continuously refined and augmented in close collaboration with the client
 - build the software incrementally.
 - adopt a rigorous, systematic approach.